 Lawn Care – Where to Start

 So, now that we know how important property and lawn maintenance is, how do you approach it?
 When you have as many things going on as a first-time homeowner does, it’s important to start small.
 Just because your outdoor space needs a little work doesn’t mean that you have to dump every waking hour into it.
 A couple of general guidelines and simple tips will have your green area looking better than ever.
 Just start right here:

 Daylight hours only

-If you want to make friends with your neighbors, it’s best to not wake them up with your mower, trimmer, or chainsaw.
+If you want to make friends with your neighbours, it’s best to not wake them up with your mower, trimmer, or chainsaw.
 And, truth be told, it’s easier on you too.
 Put in a little time after work, or head out for some treatments on Saturday afternoon.
-You might even find yourself with a little bit of help should your neighbor be tending to his or her yard at the same time.
+You might even find yourself with a little bit of help should your neighbour be tending to his or her yard at the same time.

 Go with the pros

 We get it, not everybody can spare the time they need for yard work when they’re first starting out.
 That’s why you can always turn to the professionals.
 Whether you’re in the north, east, south, or west, there is sure to be a company that does great work for an affordable price.
 Even hot, humid areas like Florida feature top-notch companies.
 From Orlando lawn care specialists to Ft Myers lawn care specialists, there are plenty of options.